Skip to content

 Children may push their families to engage in OCD in many, different ways: They often seek reassurance by repeatedly asking their parents the same questions and demanding answers each time.
 They may need help from parents and siblings to complete their rituals.
 They may insist parents and siblings follow their compulsions.
 They may become very angry if they do not get their way.
 All this is very stressful for the family, who feel that they cannot relax and that life at home is very tense.
 Parents may feel that they have to change the family routine or give in to the child's demands to prevent the child's anger and anxiety.
 It is natural to go through many different emotions, such as fear, frustration, anger, guilt and sadness.
 They often worry about whether their child will recover and what their future will be like.

-Can OCD in children and adolescents be treated?
+Can OCD be treated in children and adolescents?

 What is Cognitive-Behavioural Psychotherapy (CBT) and how does it work?